Accident Comparison of Seat Belt Wearing

 While it’s true that passenger vehicles are more secure than ever before, that does not negate the requirement to stay safe and vigilant.
 We cannot allow airbags, auto-driving, and collision detection to allow us to feel secure in our cocoon, forgetting to put on our seat belts.

 The short answer is “yes,” but there may be limitations depending on your case.
 Utah is a modified comparative negligence state.
 Meaning the plaintiff can generally seek compensation for damages should they be less than 50 percent responsible for the accident and injuries.
-The plaintiff’s complete settlement can be impacted by their level of mistakes.
+Their level of mistakes can impact the plaintiff’s complete settlement.

 Seeking an SLC Car Accident Attorney